jojonas/moehre/README.md

 # moehre
-Möhre, a node based software synthesizer written in Python 3, using PyQt5 and PyOpenGL.
+Möhre, a node based software synthesizer written in Python 3, using PyQt5, PyOpenGL, PyAudo, NumPy and SciPy.